emtee40/APDE-wiki/Getting-Started.md

 To load a sketch, press the three horizontal lines in the top left corner, swipe in from the left side of the screen, or select "Load Sketch" from the menu.
 This action will make the sketch manager drawer appear.

 There are five top-level folders: Sketches, Examples, Library Examples, Temporary, and Recent.
 Sketches is your Sketchbook.
-Examples contains the four default examples or the entire repository if it has been downloaded.
+Examples contains the four default examples or the entire repository if it has been downloaded (see the Examples section below).
 Library Examples has the examples for any libraries that you have installed.
 Temporary is all of the temporary sketches that haven't been moved to the Sketchbook yet.
 Recent is a list of your recent sketches, with the most recently opened first.

 You can load a sketch from any of these folders by opening the folder and selecting the sketch (or example).
 To navigate up a level, press the ".." at the top of the sketch manager drawer.